“If your compassion does not include yourself, it is incomplete.“

 It is never the right time to do your thing.

 Lately, you have been feeling increasingly resentful and disappointed.
 Every little thing seems to bother you, and your patience is falling short.
 As you lay in bed at night, you look back at your day and wonder, “Why did I have to snap at the kids?
 They were just being kids.”

 Other people appear to have their act together.
 They have figured out what they want, and they are doing a fine job going for it.
 At times, you feel a tinge of envy.

 The stress is taking its toll.
 You are tired and have trouble breathing sometimes.
 There is a yoga class you want to take, but something always gets in the way.
-You do not remember the last time you read a good book.
+You do not remember the last time you sat down, quietly, to read a good book.

 There are nights you have difficulty falling asleep.
 You wake up in the morning feeling as tired as you were when you went to bed.
 You may feel distracted, uninspired, and exhausted.

 To make things worse, the last two years have been dominated by the pandemic.
 Our collective anxiety is going through the roof.

 If you are burnt out and overwhelmed, you will not be effective.
 You can continue with business as usual, or begin to introduce changes and figure out how to best take care of yourself.
 The key is to begin where you are.
 Small changes can have a positive impact on your health and well-being.

 “Where you are understood, you are at home.”